Tattomoosa/mattotousa.art/content/blog/on-photographs-and-paintings/index.md

 is a real moment, in a way painting never is.
 Very rare events caught in photography are *exhilerating*

-> ...the paint, in which one follows the traces of the painter's immediate gestures.
-This has the effect of closing the distance in time between the painting of the picture and one's own act of looking at it.
+{{ quote(text="...the paint, in which one follows the traces of the painter's immediate gestures.
+This has the effect of closing the distance in time between the painting of the picture and one's own act of looking at it.", author="John Berger", work="Ways of Seeing") }}
->
-> -- John Berger, *Ways of Seeing*